 He carried out that role while still coaching and working as a therapist himself for more than 10 years before Portobello Institute came calling.

-Colm has been demystifying the course material for Portobello students for three years now.
+Colm has been demystifying the course material for Portobello students for five years now.
 He’s an energetic lecturer with a positive outlook that helps students to build their confidence and knowledge so they can overcome the challenges they have set for themselves.

 But more than just putting on a show and celebrating their development, Colm’s journey allows him to empathise with his students on a professional and personal level.
 Especially the mature students.